MCHbest. NPM 5: Safe Sleep

 Target Audience.
 Multiple (caregiver + child care provider + health care provider + hospital systems).

 Outcome.
 Infants placed to sleep on their backs.
 For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.

 Examples from the Field.
 There are currently 14 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
 Access descriptions of these ESMs through the MCH Digital Library.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
-Using the strategy “Implement a multicomponent strategy that targets caregivers, child care providers, health care providers, and hospital systems,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Implement a multicomponent strategy that targets caregivers, child care providers, health care providers, and hospital systems,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).

 1 Kuhlmann, S., Ahlers-Schmidt, C. R., Lukasiewicz, G., & Truong, T. M. (2016).
 Interventions to improve safe sleep among hospitalized infants at eight children’s hospitals.
 Hospital Pediatrics, 6(2), 88-94.